The executive AI briefing that gets buy-in

 This is where most briefings either lowball to get approval or overbuild for perfection.
 Both fail.

-I looked at Gartner’s AI investment framework built from work with thousands of executives.
-Their guidance: tie every project directly to strategy, group investments into three types (commoditized, enabling, and differentiating), and fund with proof-of-concept models.
+Gartner’s AI investment framework built from work with thousands of executives recommends tying every project directly to strategy, grouping investments into three types (commoditized, enabling, and differentiating), and funding with proof-of-concept models.

 In practice, this means being specific about what you need: